alexmcnurlin/sixDegreesOfMaxVerstappen/README.md

 Here's a list of TODO items that I want to complete before I'd consider this project presentable

-- Fix playwright tests
 - Add 2025 drivers
 - Add the total race count to the driver pairings
 - Figure out why dark mode isn't working
 - Check for outstanding TODOs
 - Deploy to production
-- Make sure that dates in teammate pairings are sorted correctly
-- Why isn't there a link between Lewis Hamilton and Sebastien Buemi?